 In reality, there may not be such thing as ever actually having 'balance' - life is always going to be busy, in some phases more so than others.
 Whatever your work and family situation, we all have the same amount of hours in the day, it's how we plan and use our time that matters!

 I've been focusing a lot on productivity lately, so in this post I'm rounding up 23 of the best strategies for creating routines and systems that will encourage you to be as productive as possible each and every day.
 Let's get into it!

 There’s definitely something to be said for writing things down in order to achieve and accomplish more in your day.
 Research suggests that, when we write something down, it’s as if we’re actually doing that thing.
 ‘Writing seems to act as a kind of mini-rehearsal for doing… Visualizing doing something can ‘trick’ the brain into thinking it’s actually doing it’ (Source: LifeHacker)

 Writing things down helps you ‘declutter’ your mind and focus on what needs to happen.
-Making it a part of your routine to record your tasks, schedule, goals and priorities will not help you feel less overwhelmed, and help you plan ahead, but will also help you visualize actually getting that thing done.
+Making it a part of your routine to record your tasks, schedule, goals and priorities will not help you feel less overwhelmed, but will also encourage you to visualize actually getting that thing done.
 Pretty powerful, right?

 2 | Plan your time

 One of the most effective strategies for being more productive and efficient every day is to actually plan your time.
 Whether it's a daily list, a weekly plan, a monthly overview, or a combination of the three, it's about setting aside that time to plan out how you will spend your time.

 Knowing exactly what's ahead for the upcoming day or week will allow you to be more realistic with what you can achieve, and more effective with how you use your available time.
 Batching your tasks into categories or types can really help you be extra productive (read this post on batching for more info).